Paarth01/PacMan-Game-using-Dijkstra-and-Astar-algorithm/README.md

 ## 🎯 Features

-- 🧠 Ghosts powered by **Dijkstra** or **A\*** algorithms for optimal pathfinding
+- 🧠 Ghosts powered by **Dijkstra** or **A\*** algorithms for optimal pathfinding.
-- 🎮 Real-time gameplay with **Pygame**
+- 🎮 Real-time gameplay with **Pygame**.
-- 🌀 Power-ups like speed boosts, teleportation, and invisibility *(coming soon)*
+- 🌀 Power-ups like speed boosts, teleportation, and invisibility *(coming soon)*.
-- 🎨 Clean grid-based movement with animation and sound effects
+- 🎨 Clean grid-based movement with animation and sound effects.
+- 🤖 Auto-Pilot Mode: Let Pac-Man control itself using built-in logic for demonstrations or stress testing.
+- 🧪 Debug Mode: Visualize ghost paths, graph nodes, and decision logic in real-time to aid development and understanding.
-- 🧱 Wall and node-based map structure for flexible level design
+- 🧱 Wall and node-based map structure for flexible level design.

 ## 📸 Preview